 The second I uttered those words, I was disgusted with myself for being so spineless.
 Sitting there in front of the wheel, I shook my head at how easily I allowed anybody to walk all over me.
 I decided something had to give.

 That experience was the straw that broke the camel’s back.
 I decided to make a change and stop pleasing people at my own expense.

 *Check out my relaxing meditation that can help you stop people pleasing once and for all*

-- “Sure, I don’t mind doing your work for you”—even though it is the end of the workday, and you have other important things to do.
+- “Sure, I can do your work for you” – even though it is the end of the workday, and you have other important things to do.